 France should speed up return to business activity, says Le Maire

-France should speed up its gradual return to work and business activity, as the country emerges from lockdown measures imposed to tackle the coronavirus crisis, French Finance Minister Bruno Le Maire said on Thursday.
-"I want economic activity to resume more quickly," Le Maire told LCI television.
+France should speed up its gradual return to work and business activity, French Finance Minister Bruno Le Maire said on Thursday as new data showed the economy lost half a million jobs in the first quarter alone.

 - READ MORE ON: